spectreconsole/spectre.console/docs/input/cli/settings.md

 ## Arrays

+### Argument Vector

-`CommandArgument` can be defined as arrays and any additional parameters will be included in the value.
-For example
+One (exactly one) `CommandArgument` can be defined as an array, and any additional parameters will be included in the value.
+For example:

 ```csharp
 [CommandArgument(0, "[name]")]